 amaro spritz.

-spritz in a wine glass
+Fill a white wine glass with ice.

 I love cocktails.
 I really do.
 But I hate making them.